 Monday, November 10, 2014

 Deus Ex: The Fall looks deceptively like Human Revolution.
 However, closer examination and actually playing the game quickly reveals it is no more than a touchscreen port impostor made with the Unity engine.
-It doesn't look as good, there doesn't seem to be a physics engine, and the gameplay doesn't have all the features you'd expect when coming from DX:HR.
+It does not look as good, there does not seem to be a physics engine, and the gameplay does not have all the features you would expect when coming from DX:HR.

 Sunday, November 9, 2014